 - As a general rule, begin with the most sellable features first, putting the best images toward the front.
 Or, start with the front of the home, then the backyard, followed by the kitchen and any “grand” or large rooms, following by bedrooms and bathrooms or other small areas.

 - Lighting matters: use incandescent lighting for the best look and avoid harsh fluorescent lighting.
 Don’t shoot into an open, bright window.

 - Do include photos of the community, schools, parks, shops, restaurants or other neighborhood amenities.

 - Put away expensive items such as jewelry and expensive paintings.
 Make the home as generic and safe as possible.

 - Use voice narration to engage viewers.
 Tell potential buyers what has been recently remodeled, or point out details on cabinetry or other design elements or room features of interest.Use text narration to point out less obvious amenities or other details of the home.

 - Use panoramas only for more spacious rooms.
 Use 360-degree panoramas for outdoor scenes, such as backyard and even showing the surrounding neighborhood.

 - Add text to each picture, telling the story of the space as the tour scrolls through the home.

 Better Homes and Gardens Real Estate offers a number of virtual tour and slide show products.
-Information can be found on the GreenHouse, in the Digital Marketing Center and through the Approved Supplier program.
+Information can be found on the GreenHouse.